dbt-labs/docs.getdbt.com/website/docs/docs/cloud/use-dbt-assist.md

 ---
 title: "Use dbt Assist"
 sidebar_label: "Use dbt Assist"
-description: "Use dbt Assist to generate documentation and tests from scratch, giving you the flexibility to modify or fix generated code."
+description: "Use dbt Assist to generate documentation, semantic models, and tests from scratch, giving you the flexibility to modify or fix generated code."
 ---

 # Use dbt Assist <Lifecycle status='beta'/>

-Use dbt Assist to generate documentation, semantic model, and tests from scratch, giving you the flexibility to modify or fix generated code.
+Use dbt Assist to generate documentation, semantic models, and tests from scratch, giving you the flexibility to modify or fix generated code.
 To access and use dbt Assist:

 1. Navigate to the dbt Cloud IDE and select a SQL model file under the **File Explorer**.